victor-smirnov/jenny-old/README.md

 It may seems highly unreasonable why a metaprogram needs to read an arbitrary file?
 For example, for type metadata (type traits), when the structure of traits [goes beyond simple key/value model](https://github.com/victor-smirnov/memoria/blob/master/include/memoria/core/datatypes/traits.hpp).
 If type traits are hierarchically structured, it's higly error-prone to describe them as nested C++ type lists (via variadic templated).
 It doesn't scale beyond simple cases.
 Complex metadata should better be stored in the more suitable formats for that, like templatized [SDN](https://bitbucket.org/vsmirnov/memoria/wiki/String%20Data%20Notation) documents.

+Another use case may be from web development.
+[JSX](https://www.w3schools.com/react/react_jsx.asp) is an example of DSL merging fluently imperative JavaScript code and declarative HTML fragments.
+Today C++ is defenitely not a web developer's choice, but Jenny may have a chance, because it can integrate many different resources into a consistent logical model of the application.

 ## Using Memoria for Code Model